 Accessing PlayerControllers

-• GetWorld()->GetPlayerControllerIterator() // GetWorld is available in any Actor instance
+• GetWorld()->GetPlayerControllerIterator() // GetWorld function is available in any UObject derived class

-• PlayerState->GetOwner() // owner of playerstate is of type PlayerController, you will need to cast it to PlayerController yourself.
+• PlayerState->GetOwner() // owner of PlayerState is of type Actor, you will need to cast it to PlayerController yourself.

 • Pawn->GetController() // Only set when the pawn is currently ‘possessed’ (ie. controlled) by a PlayerController.

-This class contains a PlayerCameraManager which handles view targets and camera transforms including camera shakes.
-Another important class the PlayerController handles is HUD (covered below) which is used for Canvas rendering (not used as much now that UMG is available) and can be great for managing some data you want to pass on to your UMG interface.
+This class contains a PlayerCameraManager which handles view targets and camera calculations including camera shakes.
+Another important class the PlayerController handles is HUD and can be great for managing your UI (in-game HUD and menus).

 Whenever a new player joins the GameMode, a new PlayerController is created for this player via Login() in the GameModeBase class.